GearHost/Docs/how-to-publish-your-app-with-ftp.md

 Hostname: ftp.gear.host
 Username: myawesomeapp\$myawesomeapp
 Password: ydjcWguj0RamAJCbdjMtvzgxlkq3LJhuieblrY3sZeEiiuF6DRPZK8p3RMC6

->Your username for FTP is the *{cloudsitename}*\$*{cloudsitename}* so if your CloudSite was called "myawesomeapp" your username would be "myawesomeapp\$myawesomeapp".
+> Your username for FTP is the *{cloudsitename}*\$*{cloudsitename}* so if your CloudSite was called "myawesomeapp" your username would be "myawesomeapp\$myawesomeapp".
 FYI for Git your username is only $*{cloudsitename}* for example "$myawesomeapp".

+###Can I set my own password?
->The password is very long and cannot be changed.
-This password cannot be changed however it can be reset and a new password generated for your CloudSite by clicking on the Reset Password button.
+At this time your CloudSite password cannot be set to a custom password however it can be reset by clicking the Reset Password button to generate a new password.
+This in turn will expire your old password.

-###Where do I put my data?
+###Where do I upload my data?
-The web root content for your CloudSite is always located under /site/wwwroot.
+The web root content for your CloudSite is located under /site/wwwroot.

 ###Using FileZilla?
 If you are using FileZilla then we provide a downloadable XML file that you can import.
 Here's how to do it.